verrio/osnmpd/doc/README.md

 I'm not qualified to answer that, but it has been around for more than 15 years now, and the only security risk I've found on the web is related to the engine and time discovery (which could be spoofed, thereby repeating packets with the same IV).
 A good client could avoid that attack though by using a strong RNG for the random part of the IV, and by incrementing the message ID on every request.

 I like to believe that “no security incidents found” means that it's a safe standard, but it most likely means that nobody really bothered to look into it.
-Especially the key derivation described in the RFC feels kind of fruity, but again I'm not in a position to judge that.
+Especially the key derivation described in the RFC feels kind of fruity;  I tried to avoid those parts where possible (e.g. use the Diffie-Hellman procedure to renew keys instead of the custom hash-based USM table method).
 If you do believe there are security risks involved, please let me know!
 I'm more than happy to learn more on the matter.

 #### Any plans on supporting other transport layers (TCP/SSH/TLS)?